-- Some type of heating device, such as a heating pad (if your house does not stay above 70 degrees)
+- Some type of heating device, such as a heating pad (only necessary if your house does not stay above 70 degrees F)

 - Space blanket (again, only necessary if your house does not stay above 70 degrees)

-- An efficient method of transferring the kombucha from the jug to bottles or the dispenser you will be using to drink the kombucha out of.
+- A large pitcher or an efficient method of transferring the kombucha from the jug to bottles or the dispenser you will be using to drink the kombucha out of.